 Knocking down the teenager might have been an innocent mistake and his misshapen body bore no semblance to my mental image of Ae’s lover, but hearing Italian snapped a fuse and I leapt off the truck with a long PVC tube.
 The steroid muscle junkie lifted his fists.

 I lashed his wrists with the plastic pipe.

 His watch exploded into a shower of tiny gears.

 I kicked the inside of his knee and he genuflected in prayer to anguish.
 Dtum and I jumped onto the truck.
 She flipped the finger to the battered farang and the pick-up truck lurched down Beach Road.

 “You hit him like napalm.”
 Sam handed me a Singha beer.
 “Thanks for saving Dtum.”

 “It was nothing.
 Nothing at all.”

-Ae’s face was clouded with embarrassment.
+Ae was clouded with embarrassment.
 My outburst had cost her nah or face.
 My hands trembled with a fifteen year-old’s adrenaline.
-“I was lucky.”

 Ae barked for them to go inside the house.
 They wai-ed thanks for a fun day and she brought them upstairs for a bath and bed.
 I sat in the garden.
 The bedroom light went out and Ae came downstairs to sit on the other end of a bamboo bench.

-She had changed out of her wet clothing into a sarong.
-Her hair was swirled up into a bun.
+She had changed out of her wet clothing into a sarong and swirled her hair into a bun.
 She had studied traditional dance and could bend her joints at impossible angles.
-I wished the electricity, the TV, the cars, and fast food could vanish from Thailand and every other farang too.<
+I wished the electricity, the TV, the cars, fast food, and every other farang would vanish from Thailand.<

 “A-rai?”
 I asked, since the Thais are adept at avoiding confrontation.